-Visible light is sometime annoying especially when they are reflected in smooth or glazing surfaces.
-The amount of visible light entrance into a facility is also reduced by window tinting film.
+Visible light is sometimes annoying especially when they are reflected in smooth or glazing surfaces.
+The amount of visible light entering into a facility is also reduced by window tinting film.
 Depending on the materials used and type of films, a significant quantity of visible light can be blocked.
 No need to wear shades in the house to prevent annoying visible lights.

 Finding the right film in Johannesburg, Pretoria, Durban and Western Cape

 Choosing the right film depends on the types of windows and energy needs of a building.
 For example, if a building is designed to be lighted by daylight, they can choose the window film which allows passing visible light and rejects infra-red lights.
 The amount of visible light transmission usually ranges between 35 to 70 per cent.
 These films are known as spectrally selective films.

 Another important thing is the type of glass that is used in the window of a facility.
 There are different glasses in Johannesburg, Pretoria, Durban and Western Cape and for those different types of windows, films are also available.
 So it is better to know the glass type before applying window tinting film.